morarupasukaru/devdocs/frontend/PWA.md

     * IndexedDB can store much more data as localStorage
   * [caching strategies](https://jakearchibald.com/2014/offline-cookbook)
     can also be used with [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) to cache GET REST APIs request
-  * [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) in conjunction with Background sync allow to support offline capabilities with "update" REST APIs requests --> TODO to confirm
+  * [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) in conjunction with Background sync allow to support offline capabilities with "update" REST APIs requests
   * **take care**: caching dynamic data is complex and produce subtle bugs; see [Best Practices for Using IndexedDB](https://web.dev/indexeddb-best-practices/)

 [*Go to top*](#Progressive-Web-App)